Acute Kidney Injury (AKI) Clinic

 On this page:

-The Acute Kidney Injury (AKI) Clinic is a Nephrologist-led service, which opened in 2012.
-The service aims to improve the prevention, earlier detection and management of AKI by providing advice and education to the multidisciplinary team and monitoring patients from diagnosis through to discharge and outpatient follow up.
+The Acute Kidney Injury (AKI) Clinic is a specialist Nephrology-led service, which opened in 2012.
+The service aims to improve prevention, early detection and management of AKI by providing advice and education to the multidisciplinary team.
+We support identification and monitoring of patients with AKI – from diagnosis to discharge – and provide an outpatient follow-up service.

-The AKI clinic runs twice-weekly on Tuesday afternoons to focus on AKI admission avoidance, and on Friday mornings for follow-up patients with AKI.
+The AKI clinic runs twice-weekly on Tuesdays afternoons in Richmond Ambulatory Assessment Area to focus on AKI admission avoidance, and on Friday mornings in Lanesborough Clinic A for follow-up patients with AKI.

 What we do